DaPigGuy/PiggyCustomEnchants/README.md

 ## Installation & Setup
 1. Install the plugin from Poggit.
 2. (Optional) Configure your PiggyCE
-   * Enchantment rarities, max levels, names, & descriptions can be configured in their respective JSON files (rarities, max_levels, display_names, descriptions)
+   * Enchantment rarities, max levels, names, descriptions, & chances can be configured in their respective JSON files.
+        * `chances.json`: Allows custom chance multipliers for any reactive enchantments.
+            * Reaction chances are calculated by `chance multiplier * enchantment level`.
+            * The chance multiplier by default is 100 for most enchantments.
    * Extra enchantment settings can be found under `extra_data.json`
-   * The config.yml has many options.
+   * The `config.yml` has many options.
 Some that you should pay attention to are:
      * `disabled-enchants`: Allows certain enchants to be disabled

          ```yaml